Cryptocxf/CDEdit/README.md

-# CDEdit: A Highly Applicable Redactable Blockchain with Controllable Editing Privilege and Diversified Editing Types
+# ~~CDEdit: A Highly Applicable Redactable Blockchain with Controllable Editing Privilege and Diversified Editing Types~~
+# CDEdit: Redactable Blockchain with Cross-audit and Diversity Editing
+### （**This paper accepted by *2022 IEEE International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom)*, [please click](https://ieeexplore.ieee.org/document/10063601) on the final submission version**)

 We use python and the charm framework to implement a highly applicable redactable blockchain (CDEdit), which has controlled editing privileges and supports multi-edit types.

 ***If you need the source code, please contact me***(cryptocxf@buaa.edu.cn)